jsummers/imageworsener/readme.txt

        "rgb": If a color image is written to a JPEG file, leave it in RGB format instead of converting it to YCbCr.
 The resulting file will likely be larger and less portable.
+       "rgb1": Use libjpeg's "reversible color transform" feature.
+(For experimental use only.)
        "ycbcr": Convert color JPEG images to YCbCr (the default).
     "jpeg:quality=<n>": libjpeg-style quality setting to use if a JPEG file is written.
 Default is (probably) 75.